 Who Are The Right People To Execute My Private Practice Vision?

-If you want your practice to be as SUCCESSFUL and as PROFITABLE as it can possibly be, you simply MUST have a long-term private practice vision.
+Do you want your practice to be as SUCCESSFUL and as PROFITABLE as it can be?
+It’s a MUST to have a long-term private practice vision.
 Creating and articulating that Vision is a huge first step.
 (We discussed this in a previous blog post you can read here.)

 Now you have to do what it takes to actually ACHIEVE that vision.
 First and foremost, don’t try to do it alone!

-The following are the five types of people you must have in your organization if you want to grow and continue being successful, and the roles they play in an effective organization.
+The following are the five types of people you must have in your organization if you want to steadily grow successfully.
+Ahead are roles played in an effective organization.

-As the owner of your Practice, you and only you can be the Visionary in your organization.
-If vision-setting is not a personal strength, you may want to use an outside facilitator to stimulate your thinking and help you create a bigger, more forward-thinking view.
-But it ultimately has to be what YOU conceive and believe to be the future of your Practice.
+As the owner of your Practice, you and only you are the visionary in your organization.
+If vision-setting is not a personal strength, try using an outside facilitator to stimulate your thinking to create a bigger, forward-thinking view.
+Ultimately pick what YOU conceive and believe to be the future of your Practice.
 (Scheduling Institute can help you with this.
 Learn how here. )

 Author Warren Bennis says, “Leadership is the capacity to translate vision into reality.”
 As well as being the Visionary, YOU are the Primary Leader of your organization.
 In addition, you must have other Team Leaders whose job it is to translate your vision into reality – to execute your private practice vision.
-For instance, as the Primary Leader, if you decide training should be the top priority this year, your Team Leaders need to buy into that, and then figure out how to best get it done.
+For instance, as the Primary Leader, decide what training should be the top priority this year.
+Your Team Leaders need to buy into that, then figure out the best way to get it done.

-Your Team Leaders must be people you totally trust.
-To build Team Leaders in your organization, you must give them the opportunity and the authority; put them in charge, and let them really lead, including letting them learn from their mistakes.
+Gather team leaders you totally trust.
+To build Team Leaders in your organization, give them the opportunity and authority.
+Put them in charge and let them really lead, including letting them learn from their mistakes.
 (And yes, Scheduling Institute can help with this too!
 Our Doctor and Team Training Programs are designed to empower you and your team to transform your business.)

-A Builder is a person who can create processes and plans, and run projects.
+A Builder creates processes and plans to run projects.
 You tell them WHAT needs to be done, and they figure out the HOW.
 They facilitate the process of getting it done by overseeing others (in most cases) who actually do the work.
-To aggressively grow your business, you should have numerous projects underway at all times, so you may need more than one Builder.
-If you’re entirely too busy yourself, it’s a sure sign you need a Builder or two to take things off your plate!
+Aggressively grow your business by having numerous projects underway at all times.
+Furthermore, you’ll need more than one Builder.
+If you’re entirely too busy yourself, that alone is a sure sign you need a Builder or two to take things off your plate!

-Just as with your Leaders, you have to give your Builders the opportunity and the authority, and allow them to learn from their mistakes.
-The lesson YOU will learn is who is not a good Builder: they don’t get the job done (and haven’t learned how to do better), or need constant direction and prodding.
-You need the right person with initiative and resourcefulness.
+Similarly, you have to give your Builders the opportunity and the authority like your leaders.
+Allow them to learn from their mistakes.
+The lesson YOU will learn is who is not a good Builder.
+They will not get the job done (haven’t learned how to do better), or need constant direction and prodding.
+Select a capable person with initiative and resourcefulness.

-Virtually everything that goes on in the office should be part of a well-defined process that you repeat over and over.
-A “Manager”-type person understands that and is good at MANAGING PROCESSES by ensuring they are executed consistently day-in and day-out.
-That doesn’t necessarily mean they are “managers,” it just means they have the capability to take a process that has been created for them (e.g., by a Builder) and do a great job of keeping that process going – effectively, efficiently, and at a consistently high level.
+Virtually everything that goes on in the office is part of a well-defined process that you repeat over and over.
+A “Manager”-type person understands good MANAGING PROCESSES ensure they are executing consistently day-in and day-out.
+It doesn’t necessarily mean they are “managers.”
+They simply have the capability to take a process that has been created for them (e.g., by a Builder) and do a great job keeping that process going – effectively, efficiently, and consistently.

-Doers are your front-line people who actually “do the work,” e.g., answer the phones, do the paperwork, manage the timing of patients in the office, ensure the equipment is ready, etc. They are hands-on, detail-oriented, and have high standards about their work.
+Moreover, doers are your front-line people who actually “do the work.” (e.g., answer the phones, do the paperwork, manage the timing of patients in the office, ensure the equipment is ready, etc).
+Additionally, hands-on, detail-oriented, and have high standard individuals optimize your practice efficiency.
 In essence, they “do” their piece of the process perfectly every time.
-You must have top-notch Doers to get top-notch work done!
+Hire top-notch Doers to get top-notch work done!

 You are undoubtedly already thinking about whom in your organization should go where.
 To decide that, you first need to identify everyone’s strengths and weaknesses.

-- Just because someone has been there the longest doesn’t mean he can be an effective LEADER.
+- An employee who has been there the longest doesn’t make them the most effective LEADER.

-- Just because you like her doesn’t mean she can BUILD an effective process or project plan.
+- Realistically, you liking her doesn’t mean she can BUILD an effective process or project plan.

 - Just because he’s a strong performer in his current role doesn’t mean he wouldn’t get bored MANAGING PROCESSES that have to be the same day-in, day-out.